shengyuan-lu/ZotMeal-iOS/README.md

 # ZotMeal 2.1
+## Description
-The revolutionary menu app for UC Irvine dining halls.
+The Ultimate UC Irvine Dining Experience.

 ZotMeal brings a revolutionary dining experience to the 2 largest UCI dining halls - Anteatery and Brandywine.
 Aim to fight eating disorders and promote healthy living habits, ZotMeal equips students with the following features: